-I’m a child of digital generation, I create concepts and digital experiences through writing, photography, video and art.
+I create brand concepts and digital experiences through writing, photography, video, culture and art.

 “The soul wants what the soul wants, not anyone else’s’ agenda, nor the ones you think you should be listening to, or the path you ought to be following.
 Just the perfect path of your authentic self.”